etiquette

 Final takeaway

 The best RSVP is the one that saves the host guesswork.
 Whether you reply by text or through an RSVP page, answer on time, keep it clear, and include the details that affect planning.
 If you are hosting, use an invitation flow that makes responding simple for guests and easy to track for you.
+If you want the host-side version, create a kids birthday RSVP page with SnapInvite so parents can answer with fewer back-and-forth messages.

 Related posts